Programming in C#

 Development Environment

 We will be using Visual C# 2008.
 Students can also use any version of Visual Studio.NET or open source implementations (eg. Mono, Portable.NET).
+Visual Studio is one of the products Microsoft currently offers free to students on their Dreamspark web site.
 Microsoft has its own "shared source" version of .NET codenamed Rotor, which builds on Windows (and only Windows in version 2.0), FreeBSD, and Mac OS X. This will expose you to the internals of a fairly full (source code) implementation of the framework, but these versions may not have all the features you need to complete the assignments.
 If you get strange error messages for simple code, you may be using a version that does not support the particular language feature you are exercising.
 Visual C# Express 2008 and Visual Studio .NET 2008 are the only versions I know of that support everything we will do.
+You are welcome to try the new VS 2010 versions and I will hopefully catch up with you as the quarter progresses.

 Representative Lab Assignments